 The production phase can include the following:

 - Setting up all the sound, filming, and lighting equipment

 - Conducting any interviews

 This is the stage where you can sit back and put your faith in your producer’s creative talent.

 Finally, we’ve got the post-production phase.
 This is when we edit together all the various parts we’ve filmed into one video.
-The producer and editor work closely together to review footage and organise all elements into a coherent narrative.
+The video producer and editor work closely together to review footage and organise all elements into a coherent narrative.
 The final piece should convey the necessary brand and product messages while also telling an engaging story for your audience.